OkkarMin/approximator-tool/docs/README.md

 - [Accuracy Analzyer](using_gui_tool.md#accuracy-analzyer)
   - Analyze accuracy of inaccurate adder/inaccurate multiplier by comparing it with accurate adder/accurate multiplier using two user provided unsigned decimal numbers

+?> GUI Tool is an application wrapped ontop of Command Line Tool for easy usage

 ## Requirements

 !> Be mindful of version numbers, the tools were developed and tested with the versions listed below